-The Chatswood to Sydenham EIS covers the construction and operation of the Sydney Metro rail line for approximately 16 kilometres from Chatswood to Sydenham.
-This section of the rail line almost entirely comprises of underground rail tunnels (including beneath Sydney Harbour) and new stations at Crows Nest, Victoria Cross, Barangaroo, Martin Place, Pitt Street, Waterloo, and new underground platforms at Central.
+The Chatswood to Sydenham EIS covers the construction and operation of the Sydney Metro rail line from Chatswood to Sydenham.
+This 16.5 kilometre section of the rail line almost entirely comprises of underground rail tunnels (including beneath Sydney Harbour) and new stations at Crows Nest, Victoria Cross, Barangaroo, Martin Place, Pitt Street, Waterloo, and new underground platforms at Central.

-The EIS was on public exhibition from 11 May 2016 to 27 June 2016 and received more than 300 submissions.
+The EIS was on public exhibition from 11 May to 27 June 2016 and received more than 300 submissions.
 Sydney Metro collated the responses received during the EIS exhibition period, and released a Submissions and Preferred Infrastructure Report (available in the Document Library).
-This report included a number of key charges as a result of feedback received.
-The Minister for Planning and Environment approved the Chatswood to Sydenham EIS on 9 January 2017.
+This report included a number of key changes as a result of feedback received.
+The Minister for Planning approved the Chatswood to Sydenham EIS on 9 January 2017.

 Environmental management documentation